drupalprojects/transliteration/README.txt

 1. Copy the transliteration module to your modules directory and enable it on the Modules page (admin/build/modules).

+   During installation or update all filenames containing invalid characters will be automatically converted.

 2. That's it.
-The names of all uploaded files will now automatically be transliterated and cleaned from invalid characters.
+The names of all new uploaded files will now automatically be transliterated and cleaned from invalid characters.

 -- INTEGRATION --

-Module developers that want to make use of transliteration may use the following
+Module developers that want to make use of transliteration to clean input strings should code similar to the following:
-code:

 if (module_exists('transliteration')) {
-  $transliterated = transliteration_get($input);
+  $transliterated = transliteration_get($string);
 }

 Take a look at transliteration.module for an explanation of additional function